UltraEngine/Documentation/CPP/PluginSDK.md

 ## Overview ##
 A plugin can be loaded by any Leadwerks 5 program using the [LoadPlugin](LoadPlugin.md) command.
 Plugins must be compiled separately for each supported platform.
 Windows uses DLL files for plugins.
 MacOS uses DYLIB files.
 Linux uses SO files.
-You can use an asterisk for the file extension in the LoadPlugin command, and the engine will choose a file extension based on the current platform:
+You can omit the file extension in the plugin file path, and the engine will choose a file extension based on the current platform:

 ```c++
 LoadPlugin("Plugins/FITextureLoader");